dr-debugger/dsa/graphs/intro.md

 -> Time complexity to find adjacent nodes => 0(e) where e is the number of edges.
 -> Time complexity to check if two nodes are connected - > 0(e)
 -> space complexity => 0(v + e) where v is the vertices and e is the edges

+> In directed graph we have to obey the direction of the arrow to travel through edges.
+But in undirected grapgh , we can travel on both ways

+> in adjacency list, the keys would be every node of the grapgh, and the value would be an array of all the neighbour of that perticular node. if the Node has no neighbour, it would be an empty array

+> **acyclic** graph means that graph no cycles or looping edges, **cyclic** is just the different of acyclic